 In California, DUIs and wet reckless charges are priorable offenses.
-This means that each time you are convicted of another DUI or wet reckless offense, the penalties increase in length and severity because of your past offenses.
+This means that each time you are convicted of another DUI or wet reckless offense such as a fourth DUI, the penalties increase in length and severity because of your past offenses.

 Before the prosecutor can charge you with DUI as a felony, he or she must prove that you had at least 3 prior convictions for DUI or other certain alcohol-related offense within the past 10-years.